humping-koala/drg-mods/README.md

 ## 📚 Mods
 > Click on the mod's name to download it
-- 🥜 **[Glowing Ebonuts]**: Replaces the texture of ebonuts with the one from Apoca Bloom that emits green light, making them significantly more noticeable.
+- 🥜 **[Glowing Ebonuts]**: Replaces the material of ebonut shells with the one from Ebonut sockets, which emits biege-purple light, making them significantly more noticeable.
+If you want the older version that was emitting light-green light, you can still get it here: [Glowing Ebonuts - V1.0].
 - 🍀 **[Lucky Day]**: Guarantees spawn of *Machine Events*, *Cargo Crates* and *Lost Loot Packs* on any map.
 You can also use [Show Events] mod to check the spawns.
 - 🏴‍☠️ **[Deep Rock Piracy]**: Unlocks all DLCs except the Supporter Upgrade.
 No idea how to unlock that one. **Use at your own risk!** Support the devs and buy the DLCs if you can.
 - 🟥 **[Nitra Infestation]**: Spawns massive number of nitra veins all over the map.